mdeluca13/Portfolio-start/README.md

 ## Usage

-You can visit my deployed [Portfolio here](https://mdeluca13.github.io/Portfolio/).
+- You can visit my deployed [Portfolio here](https://mdeluca13.github.io/Portfolio/).

-You can click on each menu item (About Me, My Work, Contact Info) in the header and it will take you to the related section of the webpage.
+- You can click on each menu item (About Me, My Work, Contact Info) in the header and it will take you to the related section of the webpage.

-You can also click on each link in the footer (GitHub, LinkedIn) and it will link you to the respective webpages) The Email link will open to the Mail app on the device being used.
+- You can also click on each link in the footer (GitHub, LinkedIn, Resume) and it will link you to the respective webpages in a new tab.
+The Email link will open to the Mail app on the device being used.
+- You can click on the image of any project and it will open the deployed site in a new tab.
+- You can click on the GitHub link on any project and it will open the GitHub page for the respective project in a new tab.

 ![Screenshot of my Portfolio Webpage](/Assets/images/Portfolio-img.jpeg)